drug-design/course/docs/chapters/molecular-graphics.md

 #### Translations

-Translation Example: click on the molecule and drag the mouse.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/translations-da5ce6a8'><i class='fa fa-play' aria-hidden='true'></i></button>Translation Example: click on the molecule and drag the mouse.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_4_4_1.gif){: loading=lazy }

 #### Rotations

-Rotation example: click on the molecule and drag the mouse.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/rotations-58800d26'><i class='fa fa-play' aria-hidden='true'></i></button>Rotation example: click on the molecule and drag the mouse.

 ![](https://media.drugdesign.org/course/molecular-graphics/internet_v1_d1_4_4_2.gif){: loading=lazy }

 #### Zoom

-Zoom functionalities are important for the visualization.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/zoom-37f36b1c'><i class='fa fa-play' aria-hidden='true'></i></button>Zoom functionalities are important for the visualization.
 They allow global and local analyses to be made in a flexible fashion.
 Zoom example: click on the molecule and drag the mouse.

 ![](https://media.drugdesign.org/course/molecular-graphics/internet_v1_d1_4_4_3.gif){: loading=lazy }

 ### Control of Torsion Angles

-Molecules have rotatable bonds defining many conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/control-torsion-angles-81167b75'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules have rotatable bonds defining many conformations.
 Dials, joysticks and a mouse allow to interactively rotate bonds with a single hand.

 ![](https://media.drugdesign.org/course/molecular-graphics/internet_v1_d1_4_6.gif){: loading=lazy }

 ### Slab and Clip

-Some molecular softwares incorporate "slab" functionalities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/slab-clip-52f71466'><i class='fa fa-play' aria-hidden='true'></i></button>Some molecular softwares incorporate "slab" functionalities.
 The aim of this operation is to visualize sections of the molecular volume.
 A projection plane can be moved and everything which is either above (top slab) or below (bottom slab) are removed.
 This allows one to better analyze for example the detailed volume of a macromolecular cavity or a free protein or with a bound ligand.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer